Victoria Chick

-Victoria Chick (April 8, 1936 – January 15, 2023) was a Post Keynesian economist known for her essays on monetary theory, banking and methodology.
+Victoria Chick (April 8, 1936 – January 15, 2023) was a post-Keynesian economist known for her essays on monetary theory, banking and methodology.
 Her writing on Keynes's General Theory made her one of the foremost interpreters of his work.
-After the 2008 banking crisis she coined a corollary to Gresham's Law, arguing that in orthodox economics "bad theory drives out good."
+After the 2008 financial crisis, she coined a corollary to Gresham's law, arguing that in orthodox economics "bad theory drives out good."

 Early life

 Chick was born in Berkeley, California, in 1936.
 She had originally planned to study STEM subjects but found that "[science] was so sexist, a woman just could not survive – they hounded you out."
-Instead she graduated from the University of California, Berkeley with Bachelor's and Master's degrees in economics.
+Instead she graduated from the University of California, Berkeley, with bachelor's and master's degrees in economics.

 Biography

 Chick wrote her thesis on Canada's experience in the 1950s with flexible exchange rates.
 As a research student, she was taught by Hyman Minsky among others, although her interest in Keynes and his General Theory developed much later.
 Minsky "did attempt to teach me the General Theory...but I didn't really see the point at the time," she later said.
 However, she was "indelibly" impressed by Minsky's "skill at blending theory and institutional facts."